JetBrains/amper/docs/Documentation.md

 }
 ```
 When:
- - DEFT layout mode is applied - all non deft source sets (event custom ones) are cleared.
+ - DEFT layout mode is applied - all non managed source sets (even custom ones) are cleared.
  - GRADLE layout is applied - all Gradle source set directories are preserved untouched.
  - COMBINED layout is applied - all default source sets are cleared.
 All custom source sets
    (created in build scripts) are untouched.